This is a wonderful, warming, deeply satisfying meal all by itself. Great in the winter months or any time you want a hearty dish to keep you going.

 Mushroom Barley Soup (serves 4)

-- 1 tablespoon avocado oil or 2 tablespoons purified water
+- 1 tablespoon avocado oil (optional, replace with 2 tablespoons filtered water)

 - 1½ medium onion, chopped